tabatkins/bignum/README.md

 Finally, several utility functions exist:

 * .sign - An attribute, not a function, containing -1, 0, or 1, if the number is negative, zero, or positive, respectively.
+This can be directly set, as well.
 * .negate() - Negates the number.
 (Faster than calling `x.mul(-1)`.)
 * .isPos() - True if the number is positive (`x.sign` returns 1), false otherwise.
 * .isNeg() - True if the number is negative, false otherwise.